fewi/public-transport-web-api/README.md

  1. from -- Station id from departure station
  2. to -- Station id from the arrival station
  3. product -- Product you want to use ( T = Tram, B = Bus)
  4. (optional) timeOffset -- Minutes e.g. you need to walk to the station.
+ 5. providerName -- Name of the provider, for example: Vagfr

 **Example:**
 /connection?from=6906508&to=6930811&product=T